I have expertise in coin collection, history, identification, and care.

 - Add the hot water.
 While you can use cold water, the electrochemical reaction is faster in hot water.

-- It will all fizz up,and you may have trouble seeing what is happening inside.
+- It will all fizz up, and you may have trouble seeing what is happening inside.

-- Resist the temptation to look directly in to the top of the solution, because the chemical reaction releases hydrogen sulphide (sulfide), which is a poisonous gas, which you wouldn't want to breathe in.
+- Resist the temptation to look directly into the top of the solution, because the chemical reaction releases hydrogen sulphide (sulfide), which is a poisonous gas, which you wouldn't want to breathe in.

 - This is because the sulfides from the coins have been transferred to the foil.
-At the same time, the silver sulfide on the coins have been converted back into silver and stays on the coins.
+At the same time, the silver sulfide on the coins has been converted back into silver and stays on the coins.
 This is called an electrochemical reaction.